Lioruby/next-clean-archi-template/README.md

 This is a template for a Next.js project with Clean Architecture and TDD setup.

-It contains also translation setup, Tailwindcss and usefull UI libs based on it.
+It contains also translation setup, Tailwindcss, usefull UI libs based on it and Analytics Gateway with the initial Amplitude implementation.

 ## Getting Started